ahmedev192/chapter-one-assessment/README.md

 - **iOS**: iPhone and iPad
 - **Android**: Phones and tablets
 - **Web**: Modern browsers (Chrome, Firefox, Safari)

-## Contributing

-This is a demonstration project showcasing React Native and Expo development best practices.
-The code is structured for easy extension and modification.

 ### Potential Enhancements
 - Task categories and tags